Binary Search Algorithm Code Template

 must be left = mid + 1

-, it is of course to exclude nums[mid]
+, it is to exclude nums[mid]

 What to Return if target